 Bimpe Ayoola, BTech (FUTA, Nigeria), is a PhD Student at DalSEL under Prof. Ralph’s supervision.
 Bimpe’s research interests include sustainability and human factors of software engineering.
 Her thesis focuses on developing interventions for socially sustainable software design and development, promoting social justice and responsibility in software engineering.
 She was recently honoured with the prestigious Ada Byron Award for her substantial contributions to advancing and advocating for women’s involvement in computer science.
 Bimpe currently serves as the women’s representative of the Student and Postdoc Advisory Committee (SPAC) at CS-Can Info-Can, and a coding mentor and tutor for Grades 4-12 students of African heritage in Nova Scotia at Imhotep’s Legacy Academy.

 Keisha Gaspard-Chickoree, B.Sc., M.Sc.
-(West Indies), is a PhD student at Dalhousie University and a highly experienced professional in agile software development, showcasing a career that spans over a decade.
+(West Indies), is a PhD student at Dalhousie University with over a decade of experience in agile software development.
 Her unwavering passion for software development and social innovation for refugees has been the driving force behind her research.
 Keisha holds a B.Sc. in Computer Science and an M.Sc. in Geoinformatics from the University of the West Indies, as well as certifications as a Scrum Master, ITIL professional, and Project Management Professional.

-Miikka Kuutila, PhD (Oulu), is a Killam postdoctoral fellow at DalSEL.
+Miikka Kuutila, PhD (Oulu), is a Killam Postdoctoral Fellow at DalSEL.
 His research interests include human factors of software engineering, sentiment analysis, and repository mining.
 His PhD thesis investigated the time pressure on software developers.
+Dr. Kuutila’s has published more than 20 articles in leading venues including Computers and Human Behaviour, Computer Science Review, Empirical Software Engineering, ICSE and MSR.
+His research has garnered over 1000 academic citations.

 Past Members

-Ronnie de Souza Santos was a postdoctoral researcher at DalSEL.
-He is now Assistant Professor of Computer Science at The University of Calgary.
+Ronnie de Souza Santos, PhD (Federal University of Pernambuco, Brazil) is an Assistant Professor of Computer Science at The University of Calgary.
+He was a postdoctoral researcher at DalSEL from 2020 to 2022.

 Arham Arshad was a research assistant at DalSEL and undergraduate student in Dalhousie’s Bachelor of Computer Science program.